Emotion Regulation and Psychological Health

 Beliefs about Emotion

 People have strong intuitions about their emotions.
 These intuitions, in turn, may profoundly affect people’s emotion-regulation habits, social cognition, and health-relevant behaviors.
-For example, believing that emotions are “low,” animalistic impulses might lead a person to avoid their own and others’ emotions.
-Two sets of beliefs appear to play a central role: 1) emotion control values, which reflect whether people think they should control their emotions; and 2) valued emotions, which reflect the emotions people want to experience (the desired ends of emotion regulation).
-In this project, we examine how these beliefs come about and how they influence emotion regulation and health-relevant behaviors.
+For example, believing that emotions are “low,” bad impulses might lead a person to avoid their own and others’ emotions.
+Three sets of beliefs appear to play central roles: 1) emotion control values, which reflect whether people think they should control their emotions; 2) emotion controllability beliefs, which reflect whether people think they can control their emotions; and 3) valued emotions, which reflect the emotions people want to experience (the desired ends of emotion regulation).
+In this project, we examine how these beliefs come about, with a particular focus on cultural context, and how they influence emotion regulation and health-relevant behaviors.
 For example, in one set of studies we’ve found that people vary in how much they value happiness.
 While some people think that happiness is generally good for them, others believe their lives are essentially worthless if they aren’t happy.
-It turns out that the more people value happiness, paradoxically, the more they are prone to experience depression.
+It turns out that the more extremely people value happiness, paradoxically, the more they are prone to experience depression.
 This appears to be the case despite – and perhaps because of – their best efforts to achieve happiness.
 These studies highlight the importance of beliefs about emotion in shaping emotion regulation and psychological health.

 Bodily Response & Its Perception in the Construction of Emotion Experience